TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

     WHERE     tx_blogexample_post.date >= 1501234567;

-Since there might be more ``Post`` entities belonging to a single ``Blog`` entity it will happen that the ``LEFT JOIN`` results in having many duplicate ``Blog`` entities in the result set.
+Since there might be more ``Post`` entities belonging to a single ``Blog`` entity it could happen that the ``LEFT JOIN`` results in having many duplicate ``Blog`` entities in the result set.